The SSD Appeals Process

 If you are denied at hearing level, you may file another appeal by filing form HA-520, and it must be filed within 60 days of your decision.
 This appeal will be sent before the Appeals Council, which has the discretion to grant, deny, or dismiss your request for review.
 Note, if you file your appeal late, the Appeals Council may dismiss your claim without reviewing it.

 The Appeals Council will usually look for a flaw in the Judge’s decision before granting a review.
-When you hire one our of attorneys, they will pick apart the judge’s decision to find flaws and will write a brief for the Appeals Council pointing out needs for review.
+When you hire a SSD appeal attorney, he or she will pick apart the judge’s decision to find flaws and will write a brief for the Appeals Council pointing out needs for review.
 Your claim at this point may be approved, denied, or remanded back to hearing level.
 In a remand, your case will go back before an administrative law judge for reevaluation.

 There is one last appeal that can be conducted should your claim be denied.